SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 ### Jenkins (Continuous Integration & Continuous Deployment)
 ************************************************************************************************************
 - Create 1 instance using t3.small AMI with 30gb, because it is heavy application and use default SG.
 - Install Jenkins & Java in the server.
-Java 21 latest is not working, so go for Java 17
+(Java 21 latest is not working, so go for Java 17)
 - Only Java is enough in the nodes (or) agents.
 - Then systemctl start jenkins ; systemctl enable jenkins ; systemctl status jenkins
-- Should Jenkins-master must know everything ?
+- Should Jenkins-Master must know everything ?
 - Where the actual logs of nodes (or) agents will be saved in ?
 - What is the port number for jenkins ?
 8080
 - What is Job in jenkins ? and what is the Freestyle Job in jenkins ?
+- Create a sample pipeline using Freestyle ?
-- What is the difference between creating aws resources through aws console and scripting ?
+- What is the difference between creating aws resources in aws console and scripting ?
 - What is the difference between Freestyle and Pipleine Jobs ?
-- Create a sample jenkins pipeline project from the pipeline script ?
+- Create a sample jenkins pipeline project using pipeline script ?
 - Understand the Jenkins pipeline syntax from google.
-- What is "Pipeline script from SCM" ? it is also called GitOps and create one sample job using GitOps
+- What is Pipeline script from SCM (GitOps) ? and create one sample job using GitOps.
 - Write a RAW syntax of a pipeline ?
 - What is agent in Jenkins ?
 - If you have one project then one Jenkins-Master is enough, if multiple projects, we need agents
 - How do you configure the Master-Agent architecture in jenkins ?
-- In which location entire database of jenkins will be ? var/lib/jenkins/
+- In which location, jenkins entire database will be in ? var/lib/jenkins/
 - Why the path of agent should be in /home/centos/jenkins-agent (any-name) ?
 - How many launch methods we have in jenkins ?
+- How many agents we can add ?
-- What are Triggers in Jenkins pipeline ?
+- What are Triggers in Jenkins pipeline ? we have multiple events to select, as of now we use "PUSHES"
 - What is Environment in Jenkins pipeline ?
 - What is Parameters in Jenkins pipeline ?
 - How many agents you are using in your company ?